Coldest March for the UK since 1962

 In addition, the Sergeant from Events Planning in the Police Service of Northern Ireland said: "On behalf of the Senior Management Team, PSNI 'B' District South & East, thank you for all of your assistance over the past few days.
 The continual information you provided was integral in the decision making process to postpone yesterdays International football match at Windsor Park, Belfast and ultimately to cancel todays re scheduled fixture."

 The cold weather is expected to continue through the Easter weekend and into April.
-You can stay up-to-date with Met office forecasts and warnings online, through our mobile apps, Facebook and Twitter, and through TV and radio broadcasts.
+You can stay up-to-date with Met office UK forecast and Severe weather warnings online, through our Weather services, Facebook and Twitter, and through TV and radio broadcasts.

-The full month figures for March 2013 will be available later next week and a summary of the month will be issued soon after.
+The full month figures for March 2013 will be available later next week and a Climate summaries of the month will be issued soon after.